Haugen/personal-website/src/content/html-css/dd-class-1.md

 Now that we have some content on the website, let's start styling it.

-1. Create a new stylesheet called `styles.css` and import inside the `head` tag in your HTML file.
+1. Create a new stylesheet called `styles.css` and import it inside the `head` tag in your HTML file.
-1. The default background color is white (the hexadecimal value `#FFFFFF`).
-Change the background color of `body` to something else and confirm in the browser that it works.
+1. The default background color of `body` is white (the hexadecimal value `#FFFFFF`).
+Change the `background-color`` of `body` to something else and confirm in the browser that it works.

 ### 6. Resetting and adding default styles